Want to connect with more readers? These strategies will make your writing more powerful.

 The Final Word on Effective Writing

-Effective writers know that writing is not a fast process.
-It takes time and work to write well, and that time and work involve multiple steps.
-By learning these steps and applying them every time you write, you can be an effective writer.
+Effective writers know that writing isn’t a fast process.
+It takes time and work to master the craft.
+Write a little every day, work on specific parts of your craft and press publish early and often.
+By learning these steps and applying them every time you write, you can become a better writer.